Writer, Entrepreneur, and Eternal Optimist

-A UCLA graduate with a long list of titles including director, producer, and author, I’ve written a memoir about my personal loss (Clouds Far Behind Me) and run a website community (life-revised.com) to help others travel their paths.
-A believer in Post-Traumatic Growth (PTG), I seek to shed light on this emerging field of psychology and plant seeds of hope to others when in darkness.
-I’m also told, I have a wicked sense of humor which helps in balancing all of life’s many challenges.
+A UCLA graduate with a long list of titles including director, producer, and author, I’m currently completing a memoir about personal loss (Clouds Far Behind Me) and share personal stories about grief and widowhood on my website (lorilocicero.com) to help others travel their paths.
+A believer in Post-Traumatic Growth (PTG), I seek to shed light on this emerging field of psychology and plant seeds of hope in others when in darkness.
+I’m also told I have a wicked sense of humor—which helps in balancing all of life’s many challenges.

-When not writing about death, I spend time in, on and around the ocean, play endless hours of baseball with my two teens and search the city of angels high and low for the perfect cup of drip coffee.
+When not writing about death, I spend time in, on, and around the ocean and search the city of angels high and low for the perfect cup of drip coffee.

 Lisa Pahl, LCSW

 My goal is to help people cope with illness, dying and grief.
 With a passionate belief that peace at the end begins with meaningful conversations over time, I feel the more we can engage in talking about this difficult subject, the more prepared and ultimately comforted we will be when we reach the end of life.

 When friends say, “Lisa, how is it that every time you are around we talk about death?”
 I take it as the ultimate compliment.
 It’s my passion, and I am honored to be able to open up these conversations and put people at ease.